Klwilson2272/pentomino/README.md

 This is a client server application demonstrating splits between a frontend UI making a pretty display of the solver.
 And the engine that performs the resolution of the puzzle.

+The datesolver is a play on the pentomino solver in which a fixed size grid is used, and Day, Day of Week and Month formulate exclusions to show the current date.

 Running the applicaiton:

 python pentomino_rest.py